qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 +-----------------------------+-----------------------------+
 | a) shape dialog             | b) arrow dialog             |
 +-----------------------------+-----------------------------+
-Figure Composer Shapes: Shape and Arrow options dialog |nix|
+Figure Composer 9: Shape and Arrow options dialog |nix|

 * The **Shape** dialog allows to draw an ellipse, rectangle, or triangle